bluelight773/bluelight773.github.io/_posts/2020-09-27-numpy-stack-concatenate-pytorch-stack-cat.md

-# Understanding stack and concatenate
+# Understanding concatenate, stack, vstack, hstack

+If we want to put arrays together, we can typically do so using numpy's `concatenate`, `stack`, `vstack`, or `hstack`.
+In pytorch, we can use `cat` or `stack`.  `concatenate` or `cat` allow us to concatenate 2 or more arrays by expanding an existing dimension and require all other dimensions to match across the arrays. `stack` allows us to stack 2 or more arrays by inserting a new dimension and requires the arrays to have the same exact shape. `vstack` allows us to concatenate arrays vertically and requires all non-vertical dimensions to match across the arrays. `hstack` allows us to concatenate arrays horizontally and requires all non-horizontal dimensions to match across the arrays.
+For detailed examples, read below.

 1. TOC
 {:toc}

-## Concatenation of batches vertically using concatenate and axis=0
+## Concatenation of batches vertically using concatenate (cat) and axis=0 or vstack

 Concatenate can be used to join 2 or more arrays along an existing dimension.